learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 '{ "name": "Annie Easley", "occupation": "Computer Scientist" }'
 ```

-The data above is a `String`, it's a string that contains what looks like
+The data above is a `String`, but it contains what looks like key/value pairs
-key/value pairs.
-All JSON is like this - a string that contains notation that
+within an object.

+Whenever we work with JSON, this is what we're working with - strings that
-mimics JavaScript data structures, like objects and arrays.
-Hence JavaScript
+include notation that mimics JavaScript data structures, like objects and
-**Object Notation** - JSON.
+arrays.
+Hence JavaScript **Object Notation** - JSON.

 Notice that the keys and values are both wrapped in quotes while other
 characters, `{`, `}`, and `:`, are not.
 This is required syntax for JSON.
 All